dreamtheater123/VoxEval/README.md

 Github repository for paper: [*VoxEval: Benchmarking the Knowledge Understanding Capabilities of End-to-End Spoken Language Models*](https://arxiv.org/abs/2501.04962)

+Also check out our survey paper at [*Recent Advances in Speech Language Models: A Survey*](https://arxiv.org/abs/2410.03751)!

-VoxEval is a novel speech question-answering benchmark specifically designed to assess SLMs' knowledge understanding through purely speech-based interactions.
+**VoxEval** is a novel speech question-answering benchmark specifically designed to assess SLMs' knowledge understanding through purely speech-based interactions.

 Below are the three highlights of our VoxEval benchmark:
 - End-to-end speech-based evaluation: Both input and output are audio-based.